What time is John Bishop: In Conversation With on TV?

 Which other celebrities will guest on the show?

-Future guests include singer Olly Murs, actress and writer Meera Syal and swimmer Ellie Simmonds.
+Future guests include actress and writer Meera Syal and swimmer Ellie Simmonds.